Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Background (History and Area Information)

-Before we share all the things to do in Statesville today, it’s important to understand the town’s history.
+Before we share everything to do in Statesville today, it’s important to understand the town’s history.

-• Soon after in 1788 Iredell County was named after the Associate Justice of the first Supreme Court, James Iredell.
+- Soon after 1788, Iredell County was named after the Associate Justice of the first Supreme Court, James Iredell.

-• In 1833, Statesville began laying railroad tracks and served as an important connection between North Carolina’s Piedmont and the rest of the South.
-The railroad was an integral part of Statesville’s economic future and soon they became the leader in tobacco production, whiskey, and distribution for roots and herbs.
+- In 1833, Statesville began laying railroad tracks and served as an important connection between North Carolinaโs Piedmont and the rest of the South.
+The railroad was an integral part of Statesvilleโs economic future, and soon, it became the leader in tobacco production, whiskey, and distribution of roots and herbs.

 For more on the area’s distillery (and history and cultural sites to visit), scroll down to our “Year-Round Things to Do in Statesville” section.